Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Methods

 \subsection{Linearized Model and Connectivity Analysis}

-Let us observe the dynamics of the model.
-If the initial state of the reservoir is $\mathbf{x}[0] = 0$ (unexcited state), we note that, without any input $\mathbf{y}$, the time sequence of the reservoir state, $\mathbf{x}[n]$, \eqref{eq: reservoir equation non-linear}, will not change its state and as a consequence, according to \eqref{eq: input}, \eqref{eq: reservoir equation non-linear} and \eqref{eq: output}, no dynamics in the network nodes $\mathbf{y}[n]$ will be observed.
-Let us assume (without the loss of generality) that at a certain time-step $n = 1$ we have a small perturbation, $\mathbf{y}[1]$, such that the following holds:
+If the initial state of the reservoir is $\mathbf{x}[0] = 0$ (resting state) and in the absence of any input $\mathbf{y}$, the reservoir state $\mathbf{x}[n]$ does not change with time, see Eq. \eqref{eq: reservoir equation non-linear}.
+As a consequence, no dynamics in the network nodes $\mathbf{y}[n]$ is observed, see Eq. \eqref{eq: dynamics}.
+Let us assume (without the loss of generality) that at a certain time-step $n = 1$ we have a small perturbation, $\mathbf{y}[1]$, such that: